Witness at DSEI 2025: practical information

 At the protest site there will be a welfare tent available for No Faith in War on Tues 9th Sept.
 You can go there for some quiet space to clear your head, or for a friendly chat.
 Members of the welfare team will also be looking out for people around the site and checking you’re OK.
 Ahead of the Walk of Witness on Mon 8th Sept, there will be space at Westminster Meeting House for quiet reflection, or to have a chat.

+Legal observers will be on hand, as well as volunteer stewards.
+However we all need to take responsibility for ourselves.
 We recommend having a buddy or buddies – a person or two who you will mutually check-in with and look out for each other.
-If you’re travelling alone, join one of the NVDA or spiritual preparation sessions, to meet others ahead of the event.
+If you’re travelling alone, join one of the preparation sessions, to meet others ahead of the event.

 Bustcards will be available at the protest site and at Westminster Meeting House before the Walk of Witness – these have important information about who to call if you are arrested.
 It’s worth everyone having one, just in case.
 And you can read lots of information about knowing your rights on the Green & Black Cross website – we recommend starting with this guide to the key messages.